bora399/vex-basics/README.md

 # vex-basics
-all about vex v5 text coding basics
+A lot of things about vex coding basics, good for beginners!